Infectious Hepatitis (Adenovirus) in dogs

 Treatment for infectious hepatitis can become very expensive, especially if your dog needs intensive care in a veterinary hospital.
 It’s very important to speak openly to your vet about your finances, the cost of treatment, as well as what you think is right for your dog.
 There are often several treatment options so if one doesn’t work for you and your pet then the vet may be able to offer another.

-Consider insuring your dog as soon as you get them, before any signs of illness start.
-This will ensure you have all the support you need to care for them.
 Remember, you can prevent illness such as hepatitis by keeping your dog up to date with their vaccinations.

 Published: April 2020